polarmobile/coffeescript-style-guide/README.md

 CONSTANT_LIKE_THIS
 ```

-Methods and variables that are intended to be "private" should begin with a leading underscore:
+Methods that are intended to be "private" should begin with a leading underscore:

 ```coffeescript
 _privateMethod: ->